 * Students who do not complete Economics 133 and 134, as well as one of the calculus courses required for the majors with a grade of C- or above, may not enroll in Economics 223.

-At least one 300-level elective course must be taken at Colby regardless of the number and level of credits transferred from your study abroad.
+At least one 300-level elective course must be taken at Colby regardless of the number and level of credits transferred from other degree-granting institutions.

 Senior Thesis and Honors in Economics and Economics-Mathematics

-Students wishing to further their economics training with a yearlong research project may register for Economics 451 and 491 during the fall of their senior year.
-At the end of the semester, students who are interested in pursuing honors research and who have the Economics Department’s approval, then complete a second semester of research by enrolling in Economics 451 and 484.
-Those completing Economics 451 and 484 with at least an A-, and who have maintained a GPA in the major of at least 3.50, are entitled to graduate with honors in the major.
+Students wishing to further their economics training with a yearlong research project must register for Economics 451 (1 credit) and 491 (3 credits) during the fall of their senior year.
+At the end of the fall semester, students who are interested in pursuing honors research and who have the Economics Department’s approval then complete a second semester of research by enrolling in Economics 452 (1 credit) and 484 (3 credits).
+Those completing Economics 452 and 484 with at least an A-, and who have maintained a GPA in the major of at least 3.50, are entitled to graduate with honors in the major.
 Another option, the Senior Thesis, is available to students who want to do a yearlong research project but do not meet the GPA requirement for honors.
-These students should enroll in Economics 451 and 491 followed by Economics 451 and 482.
+These students should enroll in Economics 451 and 491 in the fall followed by Economics 45s and 482 in the spring.
 Further details can be obtained from the department.